Merle (dog coat): Genetic basis

+Double merles

+If two heterozygote merle dogs (Mm) are mated, on average one quarter of the puppies will be born with two merle alleles (MM).
+These homozygous dogs are often called "double merles", or more rarely "lethal whites".
+These dogs may be entirely white, or present with predominantly white coats with some small patches of other colors.

+A high percentage of double merle dogs have eye defects or are deaf.
+Because of these health issues, merle to merle mating is avoided by breeders.

+Cryptic merles

 A cryptic merle is one with such small patches of merling, or none at all, that it appears to be a non-merle.
 This is commonly seen in dogs who are recessive red, clear recessive reds in particular, though patches can still be seen in certain red dogs.
 In America, a dog with the phantom merle coloring is sometimes described as being "cryptic for merle".
-A cryptic merle bred to a merle may produce merles, cryptic merles or non-merles, depending on whether the parents were heterozygous or homozygous for the merle alleles.
+A cryptic merle bred to a merle may produce merles, cryptic merles, double merles or non-merles, depending on whether the parents were heterozygous or homozygous for the merle alleles.
 Another mutation for cryptic merle has been identified by Dr. Helena Synková, and has been given the working name of "atypical merle".
 It is recommended that if a breeder is unsure if their dog is merle or not, that they be tested for the merle allele lengths.

 Modifiers

 Certain modifying genes work in tandem (co-dominant expressive) with the merle alleles to create a completely different look to the pattern.

 Often mistaken for a "double merle", a harlequin merle (or just harlequin), is a Great Dane that carries both the merle pattern allele and the co-dominant modifying gene for harlequin, PSMB7 (also known as H).
 This causes most or all of the diluted "blue" color to be replaced with white, resulting in a dog that is mostly white with black patches.
 All dogs exhibiting the harlequin pattern also have the merle allele.
-Found only in Great Danes, (and registered as Harlequin).
+This pattern is found only in Great Danes, and is registered as harlequin.